 Today, Molei Wright still faces her share of challenges.
 Her left side is still weak, her grip uncertain; her fused spine means she can’t turn her neck.
 Dr. Yarnell says Molei will probably always have some cognitive deficits.
 Multitasking will tire her out.
 Holding down a high-stress job might never be possible.

 And yet she now manages the couple’s household along with her own recovery.
 She meets with friends, shares books and podcasts with Jeremy, and volunteers to visit classrooms and talk to students.
 She’s training for a bike race.
 She’s considering a new career as an occupational therapist.

 She’s the Molei Jeremy fell in love with, the one who’d never settle for anything less than the best.
 “You just can’t turn off this wild ambition,” he says.
 “You can’t go through something like this and be exactly the same person, but the core of who she is is the exact same.”

-This past February, two years after she and Jeremy almost died in the snow driving to Breckenridge, Molei finally arrived at the resort town.
+Two years after she and Jeremy almost died in the snow driving to Breckenridge, Molei finally arrived at the resort town.
 Using outriggers (poles with skis on them), she skied down the mountain, plowing through the snow as the trees blurred by and her cheeks tingled in the delicious crisp air.